WCRP-CMIP/obs4MIPs/index.md

 obs4MIPs is an effort to make observational data more accessible for climate model evaluation, development and research.
-It does so by providing observational products technically aligned with climate model data, specifically that made available from the World Climate Research Programme's (WCRP) Coupled Model Intercomparison Project (CMIP).
+It does so by providing observational products technically aligned with climate model data, specifically that made available from the World Climate Research Programme's (WCRP) [Coupled Model Intercomparison Project (CMIP)][cmip].
 Some obs4MIPs products are made available via the [Earth System Grid Federation (ESGF)][obs4mipsEsgfSearch].
 A series of papers provide background material for the origins and advancement of obs4MIPs ([Gleckler et al., 2011][gleckler2011]; [Teixeira et al., 2014][teixeira2014];